JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Mahiru</summary>
   The team mom but never actually get to do a lot.
 She is too plain imo.
+(2nd playthrough: I got her character)
 </details>
  <details>
   <summary>Mikan</summary>
   I knew she had major major mental issues the second I lay eyes on her.
 Stay away from crazy.
 I simply cannot sympathize with her especially after what she did.
+(2nd playthrough: Okay she is pretty cute when you actually ignore that part of her.
+She didn't do anything exactly wrong either before case 3.
+JP voice is absolutely perfect.)
 </details>
  <details>
   <summary>Junko (since Monokuma is there so you should know)</summary>